adamlhayes/adamlhayes.github.io/_pages/about.md

 ---

 * Postdoctoral Scholar at the University of Washington School of Marine and Environmental Affairs where I work with Professor Sunny Jardine.
 I received my Ph.D. in December 2019 from the Evans School of Public Policy and Governance at the University of Washington.
 * Interested in environmental and natural resource economics and policy.
-Primarily working on fisheries economics, but also studies climate change perception and policy support and cooperative networks of stakeholders to manage environmental systems.
+Primarily working on fisheries economics, but I also study climate change perception and policy support and cooperative networks of stakeholders to manage environmental systems.
 * Grew up in Colorado and received a B.A. in economics, political science, and international affairs from the University of Colorado in Boulder; and a M.S. in mineral and energy economics from the Colorado School of Mines.

 # Personal